jjmedinaariza/modelling_book/docs/01-intro.md

 ##On comments

-In the bits of code above you will have noticed parts that were greyed out.
+In the bits of code above you will have noticed parts that were grayed out.
 See for example in the last example provided.
-You can see that after the hashtag all the text is being greyed out.
+You can see that after the hash-tag all the text is being grayed out.
 What is this?
 What's going on?

 These are **comments**.
-Comments are simply annotations that R will know is not code (and thereore doesn't attempt to understand and execute).
-We use the hashtag symbol to specify to R that what comes after is not programming code, but but simply bits of notes that we write to remind ourselves what the code is actually doing.
+Comments are simply annotations that R will know is not code (and therefore doesn't attempt to understand and execute).
+We use the hash-tag symbol to specify to R that what comes after is not programming code, but simply bits of notes that we write to remind ourselves what the code is actually doing.
 Including these comments will help you to understand your code when you come back to it.

-To create a comment you use the hashtag/ number sign `#` followed by some text.
+To create a comment you use the hash-tag/ number sign `#` followed by some text.
 Whenever the R engine sees the number sign it knows that what follows is not code to be executed.
 You can use this sign to include *annotations* when you are coding.
 These annotations are a helpful reminder to yourself (and others reading your code) of **what** the code is doing and (even more important) **why** you are doing it.

 It is good practice to often use annotations.
 You can use these annotations in your code to explain your reasoning and to create "scannable" headings in your code.
 That way after you save your script you will be able to share it with others or return to it at a later point and understand what you were doing when you first created it -see [here for further details on annotations and in how to save a script when working with the basic R interface](http://www.screenr.com/1VN8).

 Just keep in mind:
 + You need one `#` per line, and anything after that is a comment that is not executed by R.

-+ You can use spaces after (its not like a hashtag on twitter).
++ You can use spaces after (its not like a hash-tag on twitter).

 ##Factors